victorymakes/victoryhub/.trae/rules/project_rules.md

 ## Project Rules

-- When adding tool with multiple languages, you should only add english support first.
+- When adding a tool with multiple languages, you should only add english support first.
 - When adding tool, you shuld consider the best SEO for the title, keywords, description and faq
+- When adding a tool messages, you shoudl only add items are used in newly creat component.